Taconic State Parkway: History

-The Taconic came into being as a result due to the increasing presence of the automobile in American society and the demand for more public parks near crowded cities.
+The Taconic came into being as a result of the increasing presence of the automobile in American society and the demand for more public parks near crowded cities.
 Two separate agencies, the Taconic State Park Commission (TSPC) and Westchester County Parks Commission (WCPC), were its initial constructors, building different segments.
 In time a state authority would take over from them both, and then 18 years later itself yield up to its current administrator, the state Department of Transportation.

 It would take nearly four decades to complete from the initial parkway proposal by TSPC chair Franklin D. Roosevelt in 1925 to the opening of the last segment in 1963, due in part to a lengthy hiatus resulting from World War II.
 Construction technology and highway design standards changed during the construction of the road, changes whose effect is still visible to drivers today.
 Since its completion it has been renovated, particularly in Dutchess and Westchester counties, reflecting the change in its role from park access route and scenic drive to important regional transportation artery.